Exploring Fijian culture

-All the different parts of the coconut are honored – including the coconut shell, coconut leaves, coconut tree trunks, coconut meat, coconut oil, coconut milk, coconut water and coconut husks.
+All the different parts of the coconut are honored in Fijian culture – including the coconut shell, coconut leaves, coconut tree trunks, coconut meat, coconut oil, coconut milk, coconut water and coconut husks.
 This provides materials and ingredients for nutrition, personal care, cleaning, crafting, fuel, instruments, building materials and much more.

 “It was a time where our mothers slathered us little kids with coconut oil after every shower.
 I remember this very ritual day in and day out.
 You knew it was coconut oil because it was always in a clear bottle and the cork was just a rolled up piece of cloth.
 Even as a kid you could never mistake coconut oil for any other oil.
 It had that distinctive organic aroma that just filled the whole room.
 The organic smell of the coconut oil is what I long for now living in a climate that is so harsh, with subzero temps from January through to March”.

 She goes on to explains that “as a Pacific Islander our skin tends to take a beating during the winters with all the extra layers of clothing we never get used to.
 I often found myself thinking of those days as a kid and as a young adult the constant ritual of using coconut oil on our bodies whether we were going out in the harsh sun or just after a shower.
 I remembered my mother and great aunts that had the softest skin that glowed and looked so youthful even at old age.
 It made me think about going back to using coconut oil again.
 A tradition that still goes on in Fiji today”.

-Then her quest began, but it was a specific type of coconut oil that she longed for.
-“I knew being so far away from the South Pacific that finding pure and organic coconut oil would be difficult.
+Then her quest began, but it was a specific type of coconut oil that she longed for, “I knew being so far away from the South Pacific that finding pure and organic coconut oil would be difficult.
 I just happened to be shopping and the “OrganicFiji” logo caught my eye.
 I was so excited that I finally found a product that used raw organic coconut oil and came from Fiji…it made my day”.
-Isabella exclaims with happiness on her discovery of Organic Fiji’s extra virgin coconut oil, “now every day when I use the coconut bath soap and the nourishing lotion I’m thrown back in time and once again, I’m a kid slathered in coconut oil.
-Thank you OrganicFiji for keeping the kid in me alive!”.
+Isabella exclaims with happiness on her discovery of Organic Fiji’s organic, extra virgin, cold-pressed coconut oil.
+“Now every day when I use the coconut bath soap and the nourishing lotion I’m thrown back in time and once again, I’m a kid slathered in coconut oil.

-The name coconut comes from 16th-century Portugal where sailors who discovered coconuts thought the 3 holes on the shell looked like a human face – so nicknamed them ‘cocos’ roughly meaning “grinning face”.
+- The name coconut comes from 16th-century Portugal where sailors who discovered coconuts thought the 3 holes on the shell looked like a human face – so nicknamed them ‘cocos’ roughly meaning “grinning face”.
 The second part of the word ‘nut’ was later added in the English language.

-The coconut palm tree (Cocos nucifera) can grow up to 98 ft tall and its leaves 13.1–19.7 ft long.
+- The coconut palm tree (Cocos nucifera) can grow up to 98 ft tall and its leaves 13.1–19.7 ft long.

 - Coconuts are actually a type of fruit, specifically a drupe.
 They are not nuts.
 (Other drupes include peaches, plums, and cherries).